ltorres2/ltorres2.github.io/index.md

 ---

 ### [LAB 6, Bivariate Mapping](/lab6/index.md)
-You will find in this Lab a RStudio code that allows to process the data downloaded from the Census 2019, and a map created on QGIS that combine the variables of female Hispanic household in baltimore during 2014 and 2019.
+You will find in this Lab a RStudio code that allows to process the data downloaded from the Census 2019, and a map created on QGIS that combine the variables of female Hispanic household in Baltimore, Maryland during 2014 and 2019.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>